 - The maker and preserver of all things

 - Three persons – Father, Son, and Holy Spirit (Trinity)

 In each part of the series we’ll look at the Bible and what it says, then we’ll think about what it means for us.
 In other words, this series will be practical.
 My aim is not just to help you to think about God, but to encourage your own faith.

 Join in – let’s get to know God together!

 I will be publishing these here on the blog over the coming weeks.
-Once they’re all done, I hope to turn this into a video course which can go into the Teaching Programme.
+Once they’re all done, I hope to turn this into a video course.

 If you’d like to get these posts delivered by email, sign up for the Mailing List, where you’ll get a weekly digest with everything that’s been created that week.